 But every educator has also waged the war against these same devices.
 “Get off your cellphones” seems a constant mantra.

 Lets face it, our students are addicted to their phones.
-Like…drugs addicted.
+Like…drug-addiction addicted.
 It is not just a bad habit, it is hard wired in their brains (literally) to have the constant stimulation of their phones.